FG-s-Modlists/FGs-Modlists-Site/content/masterstroke/mcm.md

 - Click Update Furniture Types and wait for it to finish.
 - Filter Furniture Anims: Enabled
 - Override Chance: 0.20

+### SexLab Eager NPCs
+- Click "Enable and Set Defaults", then exit the MCM and wait for installation to complete.

 ### Simply Balanced
 - Save & Load